Denver Mayor Michael Hancock Upset He Wasn't Able To Watch Nuggets Playoff Game Due To Dispute: 'Something Has to Give'

 — Jamal Murray (@BeMore27) May 28, 2021

-Fortunately, the Nuggets next game will be shown nationally on TNT with tip-off scheduled for 2 PM on Saturday afternoon.
-Nuggets coach Michael Malone even said he would contact Mayor Hancock to fill him in on what he missed in the Game 3 road win.
+Fortunately, the Nuggets next game will be shown nationally on TNT with tip-off scheduled for 2 p.m. on Saturday afternoon.
+Nuggets coach Michael Malone even said he would contact Hancock to fill him in on what he missed in the Game 3 road win.

 “Mayor Hancock and I have a great relationship; we get along.”
 I’ll definitely reach out to him and give (Mayor Hancock) a recap,” Malone said after the game.